csartoshi/bitcoin/README.md

   * Bitcoin as a productive asset
   * Power Laws and Network Effects: Why BitcoinCash is not a free lunch
   * What will it take for institutional investors to enter the cryptoasset market?
+* The Greatest Game - by Jeff Booth
 * Bitcoin is Venice - by Allen Farrington
 * Bitcoin is Time - by DerGigi
 * Bitcoin is The Mycelium of Money - by Brandom Quittem